-Asserting that the Republic of Estonia had continued to legally exist under international law throughout the Soviet period, in February 1992 the Estonian parliament (the Riigikogu) reinstituted Estonia's prewar citizenship law, which gave automatic citizenship only to those who had held it before the Soviet occupation, and their direct descendants.
-The law's provisions, which were similar to those of many OSCE countries, did not discriminate on the basis of ethnicity, and as a result, 80,000 non-Estonians became citizens automatically under the law.
-However, over half a million Russians and Russian-speakers who had come during the Soviet era (and their children, many of whom had been born in Estonia), were left with an uncertain citizenship status.
+who had held it before the Soviet occupation, and their direct descendants.9 The law's provisions, which were similar to those of many OSCE countries, did not discriminate on the basis of ethnicity, and as a result, 80,000 non-Estonians became citizens automatically under the law.
+However, more than 500,000 Russians and Russian-speakers who had come during the Soviet era (and their children, many of whom had been born in Estonia), were left with an uncertain citizenship status.

-In response protesters at a large meeting in Tallinn denounced Estonian independence and called for the establishment of a "Baltic Russia."
-In April energy workers in Narva went on strike, demanding automatic Estonian citizenship for all Russians in Estonia.
-The Russian government also reacted, and the parliament passed a resolution warning of economic sanctions, suspending the cooperation treaty with Estonia, and threatening to raise the issue at the United Nations.
-In October Russian President Boris Yeltsin suspended the Russian troop withdrawal from the Baltic States.
+In response, Russians and Russian-speakers at a large meeting in Tallinn protested against Estonian independence and called for the establishment of a "Baltic Russia."
+In April, energy workers in Narva went on strike, demanding automatic Estonian citizenship for all Russians in Estonia.
+The Russian government also reacted, and the Russian parliament passed a resolution warning of economic sanctions, suspending the cooperation treaty with Estonia, and threatening to raise the issue at the UN.
+In October Russian President Boris Yeltsin suspended Russian troop withdrawals from the Baltic States.